alanperrow/StardewModding/README.md

    - Per-use, first seed(s) of same type found in inventory?
  - How the tool should be used:
    - Using the tool should not stop player movement, as that would feel a bit clunky and honestly would not be worth getting.
-   - Hold left click to show highlighted area, release left-click to use.
+   - Hold the tool to show highlighted area, press left-click to use.
-     - When holding left click, usage of the tool can be cancelled by switching to another item.
    - Show tool range via highlighted squares, displaying the tiles in which seeds will be planted.
      - Only show highlighted squares up to the number of seeds the player has available to plant, so there is no confusion as to where the seeds will be going.
-   - Releasing left-click will shoot the seeds out into the highlighted tiles, planting them into any vacant hoed dirt.
+   - Pressing left-click will shoot the seeds out into the highlighted tiles, planting them into any vacant hoed dirt.
      - Maybe make a quick little animation of the seeds arcing into their respective tiles?
 Each seed should have a few ms differential, so a satisfying sound can be played when the seeds enter the dirt.
  - Tool should require a brief recharge after each use, ~1s.
+   - Left-click can be held down to automatically use the tool again after the recharge period ends.
+   - Play a shuffling, mechanical reload sound during this time.
-   - Try to reuse SDV weapon right-click cooldown meter, as this is the same concept.
+   - For displaying the tool icon "recharging", try to reuse SDV weapon right-click cooldown meter, as this is the same concept.
  - The planting range should make purhcasing/using the tool worthwhile.
    - Max range increases with each tool upgrade.
      - Original: 1x3 (ie: copper watering can)